slowernews/wisdom-tldr/README.md

 > *'Teach no one your tricks or they will be used against you.'*

+> *'Good ideas are a numbers game.
+You need a lot of bad ones to get one good.'*

+> *'Peers (fellow creators) are the best avaliators of ideas.
+Managers are the worse because they are outcome attached (will regret more if they get a false positive than a false negative).'*

+> *'Moments of originality and moments of conformity.'*

 ===
 ###On starting vs waiting

-RULE: Just start.
+Just start.
 You cannot afford to wait for inspiration or opportunities, your time is the most precious thing you own.

 > *'Stop making resolutions and start making something.'*